pudly/schmopera-hugo/content/articles/aging-magician.md

 </figure>

 She has developed a trademarked teaching pedagogy called Cross-Choral Training® that has two components – the voice training program and the music literacy program.
 The training has a focus on performing, music literacy, sight reading, and very rigorous and professional voice training.
 The concert ensemble puts in almost seven hours a week over three days not including the performances.

+> "They have developed a deep understanding of the greater meaning behind the piece."

 The performing ensemble in _Aging Magician_ will have 26 young singers, though the chorus has 700 members spread out across different levels and ensembles.
 Many of the singers continue with music after graduation in college or as part of community choruses.
 Counter-tenor [Aryeh Nussbaum Cohen](/scene/people/aryeh-nussbaum-cohen/) is a notable graduate of the program.